-- the genus name (Saccharomyces), the species name, the name of the strain(s) and all elements that can guarantee the traceability of the product,

-- the physical form of the products as described in point 3,

-- the name of the selector,

-- the name and contact address of the manufacturer or marketer or distributor,

-- operating instructions recommended by the manufacturer,

-- a recommended rate of inoculation,

-- the minimum number of viable cells per gram of product (CFU as determined in 4.6) guaranteed by the manufacturer, with a recommended storage temperature, where relevant, the indication that the yeast strain(s) were obtained through genetic modifications and their modified character(s), all additives present.
+- the genus name (Saccharomyces), the species name, the name of the strain(s) and all elements that can guarantee the traceability of the product, - the physical form of the products as described in point 3, - the name of the selector, - the name and contact address of the manufacturer or marketer or distributor. - operating instructions recommended by the manufacturer, - a recommended rate of inoculation, - the minimum number of viable cells per gram of product (CFU as determined in 4.6) guaranteed by the manufacturer, with a recommended storage temperature, - the manufacturing batch number, the expiration date and storage conditions, - where relevant, the indication that the yeast strain(s) were obtained through genetic modifications and their modified character(s), - all additives present.